-The walls are almost entirely covered with skulls and bones, arranged in niches and on cornices, pillars and doors.
+The walls of the chapel are almost entirely covered with human skulls and bones, placed in niches and on the cornices, pillars and doors.
 Skeletons are also used for the wall decorations.
-It is presumed that the exhumed bones are those of the deceased from the Brolo hospital, from the corpses taken from the defunct seventeenth-century cemeteries.
-The skulls enclosed in cases above the door are those of executed prisoners.
+It is presumed that the exhumed bones are those of the deceased from the ex-Brolo leper hospital and the now defunct seventeenth-century cemeteries.
+The skulls enclosed in the cases above the entrance door are of offenders condemned to death by beheading.

-According to legend, on November 2nd, All Souls Day, a young girl, whose remains are found near the altar of the ossuary, comes back to life and lures other skeletons in a macabre dance.
+According to legend, on November 2nd, All Souls Day, a little girl, whose remains rest in the ossuary’s altar, comes back to life and coerces the other skeletons to join her in a macabre dance.
 Do you feel brave enough to visit the church on that day?